Octachron/codept/README.md

   * `-inner-modules`, `-unknown-modules` and `-extern-modules` refine the `-modules` option by splitting the list of dependencies in three subsets:
-      *  inner modules are the one provided to `codept` directly throught the command line,
+      *  inner modules are the one provided to `codept` directly through the command line,
       *  external modules are modules discovered due to either the `-pkg` or `-L` options or precomputed package (like the standard library),
       *  unknown modules are the one that could not be resolved.

   * `-no-alias-deps` delays alias dependency up to the use point of the alias.
-    For instance, in the code gragment `module M = A open M` the `A` dependency is recorded only when the module `M` is opened in `open M` not during the definition of the alias.
+    For instance, in the code fragment `module M = A open M` the `A` dependency is recorded only when the module `M` is opened in `open M` not during the definition of the alias.